Fun Ways To Celebrate a Firecracker-free Diwali

 Replace the perfumed wax candles with traditional oil diyas

 A smoldering candle wick produces much higher levels of fine particle mass emissions.
 Perfumed candles, jar candles, and oil candles emit a higher soot output than standard wax candles.
-Wicks that contain a lead core, lead to particle-borne lead.
+Wicks that contain a lead core lead to particle-borne lead.
 Traditional diyas with cotton wicks and oil emit much lower particulate matter.
 And nothing speaks festive more than the flickering light of diyas spread around the house!

 Wish-lanterns instead of firecrackers